revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

 3. When to use abstract class and interface?

 <details><summary><b>Show Answer</b></summary>

 <b>Abstract Class: </b>

 > 1. When classes are closely related and share the implementation an abstract class can be used.
-> 2. To create unrelated classes with same methods and fields but with access modifiers other than public, i.e. private and protected.
+> 2. To create unrelated classes with the same methods and fields but with access modifiers other than public, i.e. private and protected.
-> 3. to declare non static and non final methods, which can be altered by creating methods and using an object of the class.
+> 3. to declare non-static and non-final methods, which can be altered by creating methods and using an object of the class.

 <b>Interface: </b>

-> 1. When classes are not related, they have same methods but different imolementations an interface is used.
+> 1. When classes are not related, they have the same methods but different implementations an interface is used.
-> 2. when behavior is specified but the implementation of the behavior can be altered.
+> 2. when behaviour is specified but the implementation of the behaviour can be altered.
 > 3. To implement Multiple Inheritance of value.

 </details>

 ---

-4. What are the advatages of encapsulation?
+4. What are the advantages of encapsulation?

 <details> <summary><b>Show Answer</b></summary>

-> 1. Encapsulation is used to implement data binding and data hinding.
+> 1. Encapsulation is used to implement data binding and data hiding.
 > 2. Encapsulation allows code reusability.
-> 3. It is used to maintain data security by restricting the access to only the non private members of the class.
+> 3. It is used to maintain data security by restricting access to only the non-private members of the class.

 </details>